AdwaaNasser/Siraj/README.md

 # Siraj
 Siraj is a web-based platform that monitors solar panel performance by analyzing data such as energy production, efficiency, temperature, and storage levels.
-It predicts potential failures and sends real-time alerts to help reduce energy loss, increases system efficiency, and contributes to a more sustainable environment.
+It predicts potential failures and sendsalerts to help reduce energy loss, increases system efficiency, and contributes to a more sustainable environment.

 ## Features
 - Monitoring solar panles' statistics